Symptoms and diagnosis of cancer in children and teenagers

 The symptoms of cancer in children depend on the location of the tumour.
 If you notice a change in your child´s body, visit your GP.
 Symptoms can include:

 Remember these symptoms are similar to many other conditions that are not cancer.
-Talk to your GP if you are concerned.
+Talk to your doctor if you are concerned.

 First, visit your GP if you are worried about any symptoms.
 If your doctor has concerns about your child, he or she will refer them to a hospital.
 There your child will see a specialist who may arrange more tests.
 Your child may need some of the following tests:

 - Blood tests

 Biopsy: Here a sample of tissue is removed and examined under a microscope in the lab.
 A biopsy helps your doctor to diagnose the disease.

 Blood test: Blood tests can check the number of blood cells and if organs like the kidney and liver are working properly.

 Bone Marrow test: A bone marrow biopsy examines the inside of the bone marrow.
 This is where all the different types of blood cells are made.

 Lumbar puncture: A lumbar puncture removes a sample of fluid from around the spinal cord.

 X–rays: X-rays allow your doctor to look inside the body and check for any abnormal changes.